 If a mentor feels that they are unable to offer mentoring to a particular student during the year, they may end the relationship on LinkHall.
 It would be helpful if they would inform the Alumni & Development Team of their decision and the reasons for it.
 If possible, it would be helpful if the mentor could suggest an alternative mentor.

 If a mentee wishes to withdraw from the mentoring scheme or to request a different mentor, they must first discuss this with the the Alumni & Development Team.

 - Login to LinkHall (if you have never registered before click one of the register links on the sliding images)

 - Visit your profile and update it in full

 - Update your current business details; you can select what information you are willing to make public to those searching the directory and what you would prefer to remain private.

-- Students are able to search the careers directory by industry and subject and contact other Trinity Hall members via a private message.
-You can limit the contact information that is visible to other users on your profile.
+- Students and young alumni professionals are able to search the ‘Advice & Mentoring’ section by industry and subject and contact other Trinity Hall members via a private message.
+You can limit the contact information that is visible to other users on your profile

-- Search by industry, matriculation year, subject studied while at Trinity Hall or by using keywords to search the career notes sections.
+- Search by industry, matriculation year or subject studied while at Trinity Hall

-- Clicking send message alongside the search results will enable you to send a private message to the individual.
+- Clicking the message icon at the top-right of the page or from within an individuals profile will enable you to send a private message to the individual.